jhpyle/docassemble/_docs/functions.md

 ## <a name="interview_list"></a>interview_list()

 If the current user is logged in, [`interview_list()`] returns a list of dictionaries indicating information about the user's interview sessions.
 This function provides a programmatic version of the screen available at `/interviews`.
-In addition, the optional keyword parameter `user_id` can be used (by a user with `admin` privileges) to get information about interviews owned by other people.
+In addition, the optional keyword parameter `user_id` can be used (by a user with `admin` privileges) to get information about sessions owned by other people.

 In the list of dictionaries returned by the function, the keys of each dictionary are:

-* `dict`: the interview dictionary for the session.
+* `dict`: the [interview session dictionary] for the session.
-* `email`: the e-mail address of the logged-in user associated with the interview, if any.
+* `email`: the e-mail address of the logged-in user associated with the session, if any.
-* `user_id`: the user ID of the logged-in user associated with the interview, if any.
+* `user_id`: the user ID of the logged-in user associated with the session, if any.
-* `temp_user_id`: the temporary user ID of the anonymous user associated with the interview, if the user was not logged in.
+* `temp_user_id`: the temporary user ID of the anonymous user associated with the session, if the user was not logged in.
 (Note that these IDs do not correspond in any way with the IDs of logged-in users.)
 * `filename`: the filename of the interview, e.g., `docassemble.demo:data/questions/questions.yml`
 * `metadata`: the metadata of the interview as a dictionary.
-* `modtime`: the modification time of the interview, in text format, formatted to the user's time zone.
+* `modtime`: the modification time of the session, in text format, formatted to the user's time zone.
-* `session`: the session ID of the session.
+* `session`: the ID of the session.
-* `starttime`: the start time of the interview, in text format, formatted to the user's time zone.
+* `starttime`: the start time of the session, in text format, formatted to the user's time zone.
-* `title`: the [title](#get_title) of the interview.
+* `title`: the [title](#get_title) of the session.
-* `subtitle`: the [subtitle](#get_title) of the interview.
+* `subtitle`: the [subtitle](#get_title) of the session.
-* `utc_modtime`: the modification time of the interview, in [UTC].
+* `utc_modtime`: the modification time of the session, in [UTC].
-* `utc_starttime`: the start time of the interview, in [UTC].
+* `utc_starttime`: the start time of the session, in [UTC].
 * `valid`: whether the interview session can be resumed.
-This will be `False` if there is an error with the interview that prevents it from being resumed, or the interview is not able to be decrypted.
+This will be `False` if there is an error with the interview that prevents it from being resumed, or the [interview session dictionary] is not able to be decrypted.

-The following question will display a list of the titles of each interview session associated with the current user:
+The following question will display a list of the titles of each session associated with the current user:

 {% highlight yaml %}
 question: Sessions